Eikonal formulation of large dynamical random matrix models

-This problem will now be recast in the HJ form.
-The role of the principal Hamilton function is played by a potential-like function of the form $ \left < \frac{1}{N} {\rm Tr}\ln (z-Y_t)(\bar{z}-Y_t^{\dagger} ) \right >$ with large $N$ limit taken implicitly.
-Since $Y_t$ is Hermitian, the proposed principal Hamilton function is decomposed as a sum of holomorphic $\phi(z,t)= \left < \frac{1}{N} {\rm Tr} \ln (z-Y_t) \right >$ and its (trivial) anti-holomorphic copy $\bar{\phi}=\phi(\bar{z},t)$, which we omit in what follows.
-Moreover, the function $\phi$ is basically a logarithm of the characteristic determinant, since $\left < {\rm Tr} \ln (z-Y_t) \right >= \left <\ln \det (z-Y_t) \right > = \ln \left <\det(z-Y_t) \right >$, where the last equality holds {\it only} in the $N \to \infty$ limit.
-The HJ equation for the principal Hamilton function (modulo its trivial, decoupled anti-holomorphic copy) reads \be \partial_t \phi +H(p=\partial_z\phi, z, t)=0, \ee where $H(p,z,t) = p^2/2$ is the Hamiltonian.
+where $H(p,z,t) = p^2/2$ is the Hamiltonian.
 The role of the canonical coordinate $q$ is played by a complex variable $z$, while the role of the canonical momentum $p$ is the derivative of the principal Hamilton function wrt. coordinate $z$, i.e. $p=\partial_z\phi$.
 Note that the momentum $p$ is, by definition, the resolvent $G$!
 Surprisingly from the random matrix point of view, the HJ formalism treats the canonical pair $(q,p) \leftrightarrow(z,G)$ as completely {\it independent}.
-As we will see in the next section, GUE is the random matrix analog of free, 1-dimensional particle in classical mechanics.
+As we will see in the next section, GUE is the random matrix analog of free, 1-dimensional particle in classical mechanics (see Tab. \ref{tab1}).